Special routes of U.S. Route 2: Ironwood business spur

 Business US Highway 2 (Bus.
 US 2) is a 1.27 mi business route running through Ironwood, Michigan, to the Wisconsin state line on the Montreal River.
 The western terminus of Bus.
 US 2 is at the Wisconsin state line between Hurley, Wisconsin, and Ironwood on Silver Street.
 The eastern terminus is at the intersection with US 2 at the corner of Cloverland Drive and Douglas Street north of downtown.

 The business route was created in August 1942 when former M‑54 in Ironwood was renumbered as a business loop of US 2.
 It was originally a bistate business connection before the Wisconsin Department of Transportation decommissioned Bus.
 US 2 in Hurley westward along State Trunk Highway 77 and northward along US 51 in 2002.

 Montpelier business loop

 U.S. Route 2 Business (US 2 Bus.) is a 0.687 mi business route of US 2 located in Montpelier, Vermont.
 The route is coextensive with State Street and the lower half of Main Street.
-The road begins when US 2 turns right to bypass downtown Montpelier.
+The road begins when US 2 east turns south to bypass downtown Montpelier.
 By following US 2 Bus., one will pass by the majority of the state offices, including the Vermont State House.
 However, this road is barely signed as being "US 2 Bus." and is even less referred to as such.